 For the most part I’ve become a responsible consumer and have stopped impulse buying products.
 That being said, I also have a pretty large stash to draw from at the moment, so maybe I’m just temporarily sated…

 I need to keep my workouts consistent.
-Mostly I’ll average 3 days at the gym.
+Mostly I’ll average 3 days at the gym a week.
 I need to go into full on crazy person mode and get 5 days in.
-My skin looks better whenever I’m consistently working out, and I just FEEL better.
-I sound like I’m like two weeks away from selling detox tea on my Instagram.
+My skin looks better whenever I’m consistently working out and I just FEEL better.

 Screw the caps on your serums all the way.
 You’ve left bottles half open way too many times and you’re going to end up growing a fungus on your face and die.